MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-android.md

 ## Android Enterprise fully managed

+Previously referred to as COBO.
 These devices are organization-owned, and have one user.
 They're used exclusively for organization work; not personal use.

 ---
 | Feature | Use this enrollment option when |